Project

 My feeling is that the rounding behavior of sprintf is unexpected and should be documented; and given that it's documented, it's unnecessary and unexpected for the rest of Ruby to conform to sprintf's behavior and not to POSIX.

-Updated by chrisccerami (Chris Cerami) over 7 years ago
+Updated by chrisccerami (Chris Cerami) about 8 years ago

 I would echo 100% of what mathew murphy wrote, and also add that this negatively affects ergonomics for the vast majority of cases where one wants to not use banker's rounding.
 I now need to know that Ruby rounds Floats differently than almost every other context, and then need to use